GJSissons/nf-windows-guide/nf-windows-dev-guide.md

 ## Install Windows Terminal

 While not necessary, it is a good idea to install [Windows Terminal](https://github.com/microsoft/terminal) at this point.
 When working with Nextflow, it is handy to interact with multiple command lines at the same time.
-For example, users may want to execute flows, monitor logfiles, and run Docker commands in separate windows.
+For example, users may want to execute flows, monitor log files, and run Docker commands in separate windows.

 Windows Terminal provides an X-Windows-like experience on Windows.
 It helps organize your various command-line environments - Linux shell, Windows Command  Prompt, PowerShell, AWS or Azure CLIs.